Panneau de gestion des cookies

 What is it?

-115 is an emergency number to call if you have no accommodation (in the event of eviction, absence or loss of accommodation) or if you are a victim of domestic violence.
+115 is an emergency number to call if you have no accommodation (if you have been evicted or lost your accommodation) or if you have to leave your accommodation because of domestic violence.

-Before calling 115, if you can, go see the social services of your town hall to find a solution.
+If you can, go see the social services of your town hall , your social worker or an association in your town to find a stable solution.

 How to do it?

-A simultaneous translation service allows them to respond in all languages.
+A simultaneous translation service allows you to communicate in several languages (English, Arabic, Russian, etc.).

-Depending on your situation, your location and the number of places, you can access different types of accommodation:
+Depending on your situation, location and number of places, you can go to different types of accommodation:

 • emergency shelters,

-• maternal centers for pregnant women and single mothers,
+• motherhood centers for pregnant women and single mothers,

-For example, if you are a victim of violence, an appointment at a specialized reception center may be offered to you in addition to emergency accommodation.
+Other support is sometimes possible: for example, if you are a victim of violence, you can have an appointment at a specialized reception center.

 What happens next?